pachyderm/pachyderm/doc/docs/master/reference/scaling_changes.md

 - `pachctl restore` fails when trying to restore with too many pipelines.

-In any case, running any of the following commands below will create a distinct message to stderr as well as to the pachd logs and let you know the number of pipelines limit, what number of pipelines you have, and provide a link to request an Enterprise key.
+In any case, running any of the following commands below will create a distinct message to stderr as well as to the pachd logs letting you know the number of pipelines limit, the number of pipelines you have, and provide a link to request an Enterprise key.

 ### Workers limit

-When trying to create the parallelism too high:
+When trying to create a parallelism too high:

 (//TODO investigate which it is fail or succeed...
 Jd seemed to suggest it should fail - To be validated)